-- Install a buzz or bell door signaling system on your front door to alert your employees when a customer comes in or leaves.
+- Install a signaling system on your front door that buzzes or rings to alert your employees when a customer comes in or leaves.

-By having a cash control policy of keeping the lowest amount of cash on hand, and advertising the policy, your business can become a less desirable target for robbers, crooks and thieves.
+By having a cash control policy of keeping the lowest amount of cash on hand, and advertising the policy, your business can become a less desirable target for criminals.